Blog

 If you haven’t yet taken out your car loan or are looking to refinance, the RBA changes may impact your car loan rate.
 It might be a good idea to apply for a low-rate loan while they are still available.

-How Much More You Will Pay as Interest Rate Rises to 2.35%
+How Much More You Will Pay as RBA's Cash Rate Rises to 4.10%

 Say you have a fixed-rate three-year loan at 7.5% with an outstanding balance of $20,000.
 Your car loan repayments or your car loan interest rate won’t change.
-However, if you wish to refinance, you might find other lenders’ rates increase over the coming month.
-Average competitive rates will likely increase across the board.
+However, if you wish to refinance, you might find other lenders’ rates increasing.

 What Other Factors Determine Car Loan Interest Rates?